JoSeTe4ever/LLMozaic/README.md

 - Summarize the last email I received regarding Silicon Valley Bank.
 Send the summary to the #test-zapier channel in slack.
 - Send a happy birthday email to my friend John Doe with a picture of a cake.

+- read my last email
+- respond to this email sender saying that XXX
+- When is the best time to schedule a one hour workout
+- Get all my events from now until next week (or next month)